Cholestasis of Pregnancy

 Measuring serum total bile acid.
 The level of bile in your blood may be checked.
 This helps your healthcare provider

 figure out treatment.

-- Fetal monitoring.
-The doctor may check your developing baby for any problems.
+Fetal monitoring.
+The healthcare provider may check your developing baby for any problems.

 the risk to your baby.
 This may be by vaginal delivery with medicine to start labor.